asyarb/use-resize-observer/README.md

 }
 ```

-Just like with the hooks-based API, you can alternatively provide a function as
+Just like the previous example, you can alternatively provide a callback
-a second parameter.
+function instead.

 # License